 - Claims are filed for you. - These providers agree to accept payment arrangements or negotiated prices of the Blue Cross and/or Blue Shield Plan with which the provider contracts.
-These payment arrangements may result in savings. - The group health plan payment is sent directly to the providers.
+These payment arrangements may result in savings. - The group health plan payment is sent directly to the providers. - Wellmark requires claims to be filed within 180 days following the date of service.
+However, if the PPO or Participating provider's contract with the Host Blue has a requirement that a claim be filed in a timeframe exceeding 180 days following the date of service, Wellmark will process the claim according to the Host Blue's contractual filing requirement.
+If you receive services from an Out-of-Network Provider, the claim has to be filed within 180 days following the date of service.

 Typically, when you receive covered services from PPO or Participating providers outside the Wellmark service area, you are responsible for notification requirements.
-See Notification Requirements and Care Coordination, page 61.
+See Notification Requirements and Care Coordination, page 63.
 However, if you are admitted to a BlueCard facility outside the Wellmark service area, any PPO or Participating provider should handle notification requirements for you.